secretstartups/handbook/blog/release-posts/index.html.md

 - [Frontmatter check](#frontmatter)
 - Verifying the deprecations and removals sections in the release post link to GitLab the corresponding pages in GitLab Docs.

-While individual TW reviewers and product managers have ultimate responsibility for the style and language of their release post items, including [deprecations, removals, breaking changes](#deprecations-removals-and-breaking-changes), and [Upgrades](#upgrades), TW leads still have an overall responsibility to notify the release post manager, the product managers and TW reviewers if style and language don't seem reasonably consistent (things are obviously out of sync with known guidelines).
+While individual TW reviewers and product managers have ultimate responsibility for the style and language of their release post items, including [deprecations, removals, breaking changes](#deprecations-removals-and-breaking-changes), and [Upgrades](#upgrades), TW leads still have an overall responsibility to notify the Release Post Manager, the product managers and TW reviewers if style and language don't seem reasonably consistent (things are obviously out of sync with known guidelines).
 But it is not the responsibility of the TW leads to _fix_ style and language inconsistencies.
 However, TW leads _do_ have the responsibility and ownership to make sure that all links in the release post point to relevant content and be fixed, if issues are found.

 Consideration: When communicating with your release post team, use the release post prep channel and organize discussions into threads to make it easier to track conversations.
 Also, review GitLab's [effective slack communication](https://about.gitlab.com/handbook/communication/#slack) guidance.